Jon J Muth

 Jon J Muth's highly acclaimed picture books are beloved around the world and have been translated into more than ten languages.
 He was born and grew up in Cincinnati, Ohio.
 He drew and drew and drew and drew, and painted.
 His mother was an art teacher and she took him to museums all over the US.
 He had his first one-man exhibit of paintings and drawings at the invitation of Wilmington College when he was eighteen.

-For BBC educational television, in 1991, Muth created a short graphic story for which he also produced the music and narrated.
-In comics he has won the Eisner Award for excellence in painting.
-In 1994 he was commissioned by the Cincinnati Symphony Orchestra to paint a portrait of music director, Jesus Lopez-Cobos.
-Two books about his paintings, Vanitas : Paintings, Drawings and Ideas, 1991, and Koan, 2000, have been published.
+Muth created a short graphic story for BBC educational television in 1991.
+He also produced the music and narrated.
+He has won the Eisner Award for excellence in painting in comics.
+In 1994 he was commissioned by the Cincinnati Symphony Orchestra to paint a portrait of music director Jesus Lopez-Cobos.
+Two books about his paintings, Vanitas: Paintings, Drawings and Ideas, 1991, and Koan, 2000, have been published.

 Muth lives in upstate New York with his wife and four children, where he spends time "chasing the clouds from his brushes."